top of page

 Heed These Stories

-Anthropology has a shameful history of European academics writing about other cultures from the outside, as though the people who live in these communities are primitive objects of study (I’ve written more on this here).
+Anthropology has a shameful history of European academics writing about other cultures from the outside, as though the people who live in these communities are primitive objects of study (click the link to read about how my research in Berlin challenges this).
 Rightly, the discipline has undergone a process of critical self-reflection, in which local people are seen as collaborators in building the anthropologist’s or folklorist’s account.

 When collecting local narratives, it is important not to write off inconsistent accounts or to strive to eliminate the ‘wrong’ version.
 We do not necessarily have to embrace a post-modernist view that truth is relative, although that is a popular view in anthropological circles.
 What we must do, though, is prioritise the voices of local people.